openstack-archive/solar/README.md

 # Customizing vagrant-settings.yaml

-Solar is shipped with sane defaults in vagrant-setting.yaml_defaults.
-If you need to adjust them for your needs, e.g. changing resource allocation for VirtualBox machines, you should just compy the file to vagrant-setting.yaml and make your modifications.
+Solar is shipped with sane defaults in `vagrant-setting.yaml_defaults`.
+If you need to adjust them for your needs, e.g. changing resource allocation for VirtualBox machines, you should just compy the file to `vagrant-setting.yaml` and make your modifications.